Energy and Power

 How confusing these terms can matter

 Energy relates to work done.
 Power relates to the speed at which energy is expended.

 Surprisingly little energy or power is needed to hand start a car engine.
 Pic: reproduced here by courtesy of the Henry Ford Museum (copyright Henry Ford Museum).

 Why confusing these terms can matter

 Much of the time, confusing the two terms does not matter.
-Where it can do, however, is in battery advertising re travel trailers, motorhomes and solar.
+Where it can do, however, is in battery advertising re caravans, motorhomes and solar.
 Many battery vendors either do not know the difference, or deliberately deceive.
 They promote their products’ power in areas where power does not matter.
 For example, the only product in such areas that need a lot of power is a microwave oven.
 It typically needs 110 amps (at 12 volts).
 But any 12 volt battery bank over about 250 amp hour will do this.